crowdfavorite/wp-social/README.md

 This version fixes several bugs and may help with HostGator's weird server "security" settings.
 See the Changelog for details.

 ## Changelog

+**2.9**

+* Added German and Norwegian Bokmål language support
+* Now using HTTPS for Facebook and Twitter links and avatars
+* Fix Conflict with add-local-avatar plugin
+* Default 'social_approve_likes_and_retweets' to false (previously true)
+* Added Option to enable/disable social broadcasting for specific post types
+* Fix Issue with high byte charaters causing duplication of aggregated comments

 **2.8**